Listen to this post

 Another key aspect of my productivity system is the use of guiding principles.

-I have many principles I live by, and one that’s at the top of the list is the principle order.
+I have many principles I live by, and one that’s at the top of the list is order.
 I get scatterbrained if my sphere of influence is a jumbled mess.
 I feel utterly compelled to sort lists, file emails in the correct folders, and keep things tidy around me.

 I’m currently focusing on order, so I pick out tasks that fall within that guiding principle.
 If I feel my life is sufficiently in order, I’ll move to health, then intelligence, Etc.